objectbox/objectbox-dart/benchmark/README.md

 # ObjectBox (Dart) benchmarks

-This package provides quick tools for:
+This package provides micro-benchmarking & profiling tools for:

-* benchmarking the overall objectbox-dart binding database performance (CRUD)
+* database performance (CRUD)
-* micro-benchmarking different code versions to pick the fastest implementation
+* different code versions to pick the fastest implementation

+These are mostly used to compare effects of changes during development and should be taken with a grain of salt.

+Also see the full-application benchmark in https://github.com/objectbox/objectbox-dart-performance which provides a better picture of the potential "real world" performance.